pjotrp/bioruby-table/README.md

 Tables of data are often used in bioinformatics.
 This biogem contains support for reading tables and manipulation of rows and columns, both using a command line interface and Ruby library.
-In time it should be good for big data, and support a functional style of programming.
+In time bio-table should be lazy, be good for big data, and support a functional style of programming.

 Note: this software is under active development!